 Saint Luke’s Neonatal Intensive Care Unit (NICU)

-Neonatal Intensive Care Units (NICUs) help babies who need extra care.
+Saint Luke's Neonatal Intensive Care Units (NICU) are nurseries located in our hospitals that provide around-the-clock care to sick or premature babies.
+It is staffed by health care providers who have special training and equipment to give your baby the best possible care.
 Should your baby need our NICU services, you will be an integral part of that care.

 Saint Luke’s admits babies to its NICU when they:

 - Are born before 35 weeks of gestation or need help with breathing, maintaining a normal temperature, or learning how to eat

 - Have a possible infection, even if they appear fine